-- Each Party warrants that any employees that have a need to know Confidential Information are bound by confidentially provisions which are at least as stringent as provided in the Agreement.
+- Each Party warrants that any employees that have a need to know Confidential Information are bound by confidentiality provisions which are at least as stringent as provided in the Agreement.

 - Confidential Information may be disclosed in response to a valid court or other governmental order, provided (if permitted by such order) the disclosing Party is notified as soon as possible after receipt of the order and given the opportunity to seek legal redress against such disclosure, for instance by obtaining a preliminary injunction from a competent court.

-- Information which would otherwise be Confidential Information shall not be deemed Confidential Information to the extent that the receiving Party proves by written records that said information:
+- Information that would otherwise be Confidential Information shall not be deemed Confidential Information to the extent that the receiving Party proves by written records that said information.

-- Or is independently developed by the receiving Party and without the use of any information of the disclosing Party.
+- Is independently developed by the receiving Party and without the use of any information of the disclosing Party.

-- Upon first request of the disclosing Party, the receiving Party shall destroy or return to the disclosing Party all Confidential Information received in written or other tangible form, including all copies thereof.
+- Upon first request of the disclosing Party, the receiving Party shall destroy or return to the disclosing Party all Confidential Information received in written or another tangible form, including all copies thereof.